konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 So far we have seen more or less obvious effects of a DeFi attack, even though the underlying protocol could be quite complex.
-It does not always happen that an attacker steals all the tokens.
+It does not always happen that an attacker steals or burns almost all tokens.
 Even if they steal, say, 5% of the total value locked, then they may be well off.

 How can we specify such an attack?
 Intuitively, Eve has to extract more value from the protocol than she invested.
 To this end, we have to keep track of how